n0b0dy-95/DataPrep/README.md

 MolPrep is released under the MIT License, fostering open and collaborative software development.

 ## Acknowledgments
-A heartfelt thanks to the RDKit community and all contributors for their invaluable resources and support.
+A heartfelt thanks to the community and all contributors for their invaluable resources and support.
 Your inspiration drives innovation!

 ## Developed by
  SUVANKAR BANERJEE